Desmond Llewelyn: Death

 On 19 December 1999, Llewelyn was driving alone from a book signing event when his Renault Mégane collided head-on with a Fiat Bravo on the A27 near the village of Berwick, East Sussex.
 Llewelyn sustained massive internal injuries and was airlifted by helicopter to Eastbourne District General Hospital, where he died soon afterward at the age of 85.
 The driver of the Fiat, a 35-year-old man, was seriously injured but survived; a woman in her thirties was also in the Fiat and suffered minor injuries.
 An inquest recorded a verdict of accidental death.

 Llewelyn's death occurred three weeks after the premiere of The World Is Not Enough.
 Roger Moore, who starred with Llewelyn in six of his seven Bond films, spoke at his funeral on 6 January 2000 at St Mary the Virgin Church in Battle, Sussex.
-The service was followed by a private cremation at Hastings Crematorium, with the ashes given to Llewelyn's family.
+The service was followed by a private cremation at Hastings Crematorium, with Llewelyn's ashes given to his family.

-His widow, Pamela Mary Llewelyn, died in East Sussex in 2001, also aged 85.
+His widow, Pamela Mary Llewelyn, died in East Sussex in 2001, aged 88.
 His son, Justin Llewelyn, died in 2012, aged 59.